openharmony/docs/en/application-dev/reference/arkui-ts/ts-components-summary.md

 - [Web](ts-basic-components-web.md)

-    A component that can be used to display web pages.
+    A component that is used to display web pages.

 ## Miscellaneous

 - [ScrollBar](ts-basic-components-scrollbar.md)